o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 - Some sensors can be visualized.

 If you intend to add your own sensor, it might be useful to look at how sensors already provided within the O3DE ROS2 Gem are implemented.

-Sensors fall into one of two categories:
-- sensors that replicate real devices to some degree of realism.
-- ground truth "sensors", which can be useful for development and machine learning.

 ### Robot Control